pilotphish/pilotphish.github.io/index.md

 ### RAPID APPLICATION DEVELOPMENT (RAD)

-We use Access to build working prototypes that facilate a rapid application development methodology to evolves into a larger program.
+We use Access to build working prototypes that facilate a rapid application development methodology to evolve into a larger program.

 ```markdown
 Syntax highlighted code block